MCG-NKU/plot-edge-pr-curves/README.md

 [5] DeepContour

     @inproceedings{shen2015deepcontour,
-      title={Deepcontour: A deep convolutional feature learned by positive-sharing loss for contour detection}, author={Shen, Wei and Wang, Xinggang and Wang, Yan and Bai, Xiang and Zhang, Zhijiang}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={3982--3991},
+      title={DeepContour: A deep convolutional feature learned by positive-sharing loss for contour detection}, author={Shen, Wei and Wang, Xinggang and Wang, Yan and Bai, Xiang and Zhang, Zhijiang}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, pages={3982--3991},
       year={2015}
     }